jmbegley82/higgs/doc/PLANNING.md

 objc:  Write a class that acts as a C++ wrapper for an NSMutableDictionary
 AsyncDemo:  Rewrite to use buffer objects and textures stored in files
 GameCommon:  Use current framework and hints to draw sprites to screen
-	     Rewrite current objects to have a new* function to create objects for storage in *Mgrs, and a clone* function to create a clone of the object for use in eg. Field (for example, rewrite newAnimationSet and create cloneAnimationSet).
-Objects
-	     created with clone* will be arbitrarily free()able.
-Objects created with new* will invalidate any cloned objects of its type when free()d

 #GameCommon:
 Modularized engine: